Mike-Ward.Net

 -f list only files

--g group directories before files
+-g sort directories before files

 -r reverse the listing order